 Doctors, nurses, social workers, aides, friends, loved ones, and volunteers who run errands are all so very helpful.
 However, most clients don’t want to spend precious time and energy scheduling everyone.
 Doulas are also project managers and can easily coordinate visits so the client can concentrate on enjoying friends and loved ones instead.

-Assist with final wishes.
+Assist with Final Wishes

 One of the first things I ask a client is, “How do you want to live the rest of your life?”
-Some want to celebrate an early birthday, graduation or anniversary.
+Some want to celebrate an early birthday, graduation, or anniversary.
 I help make that happen.

 Yes, you can.

-Prices depend on the services you need, the time you require, and your ability to pay – I operate on a sliding scale.
+My prices depend on the services you need, the time you require, and your ability to pay – I operate on a sliding scale.
 No one is turned away.

 Good deaths are similar to good lives.

 What is an end-of-life doula?
-Someone who’s proud to support those who want such an ending.
+Someone proud to support those who want such an ending.
 Someone like me.
 Contact Anitya Doula Services in Chicago today.